Correlation Between PepsiCo and Ainsworth Game

 Strong

 Over the last 90 days PepsiCo has generated negative risk-adjusted returns adding no value to investors with long positions.
 Even with relatively invariable technical and fundamental indicators, PepsiCo is not utilizing all of its potentials.
-The latest stock price agitation, may contribute to short-term losses for the retail investors.
+The recent stock price agitation, may contribute to short-term losses for the retail investors.

 Ainsworth Game Technology